 While you’ll see lots of beard products advertised (like beard conditioners, shampoos, soaps, moisturizers and so forth), some of them are pure excess.
 That’s because standard-fare cleansers and shampoos will wash the beard just as effectively, and since some more necessary beard products already cover the nourishing bases.
 Here are the products we think are truly essential for anyone serious about his beard.
 We encourage you to shop all the excess stuff if you like, but everything below is the real Tier 1.

 Get a device that trims wet or dry, holds a long portable charge, and has enough attachment heads so that you can trim to whichever length(s) you desire.
 The more customizable your options, the more you’ll get out of the device over the years.

-Many trimmers come with interchangeable heads that allow you to zap stray hairs, cut clean lines, and define the borders of your cheeks and necklines.
+Many trimmers come with interchangeable heads that allow you to zap stray hairs, cut clean lines, and define the borders of your cheeks and necklines (see above).
 However, it never hurts to pick up an inexpensive detailing device for the tiny touch-ups that make a big difference between looking intentional and overgrown.
 Some trimmers also come with detailer attachments, so you can two kill birds with one stone.

 These will come in especially handy for your long mustache hairs, but you might find that you use them to spot-check your beard strays, too.

 Get a pure-oil blend to soften your beard hairs, make them more cooperative, less itchy, and add a pinch of healthy shine.
 It’ll also seep into the skin beneath to prevent dryness and beard dandruff.